primev/mev_commit_sdk_py/README.md

 # mev-commit-sdk-py

 ## Introduction

 The mev-commit-sdk-py is a Python-based SDK designed to interact with the MEV Commit protocol, enabling developers to efficiently query blockchain data such as events, transactions, and blocks.
 This SDK leverages Envio's Hypersync Indexer to streamline data retrieval from the MEV Commit chain.

 ## Features

-* Event Querying: Retrieve and analyze specific events on the mev-commit blockchain.
+- Event Querying: Retrieve and analyze specific events on the mev-commit blockchain.
-* Block and Transaction Retrieval: Access detailed block and transaction data across a specified range of blocks.
+- Block and Transaction Retrieval: Access detailed block and transaction data across a specified range of blocks.
-* Data Transformation: Utilize Polars DataFrames to handle and process data efficiently.
+- Data Transformation: Utilize Polars DataFrames to handle and process data efficiently.
   Customizable Queries: Flexibility in creating custom queries based on specific needs, including event filtering by block range or address.

 ## Installation

 Install with `pip install mev-commit-sdk-py`

 This library uses `rye` as the project manager.
 First install [rye](https://rye.astral.sh/guide/installation/).
 Then clone the repository and run `rye sync` to install the dependencies and get setup.
 Current Python version is 3.12.2.
 Alternatively a different virtual environment manager can be used as long as it can use Python 3.12.2.

 ### Testing

 Run the unit tests with `python -m unittest discover -s tests` command.

 ## Usage

 This SDK is designed for ease of use in querying blockchain data.
 Below are some examples to help you get started:

 ## Event Querying

 You can query specific events using event names:

-* "NewL1Block": Tracks new L1 block events.
+- "NewL1Block": Tracks new L1 block events.
-* "CommitmentProcessed": Tracks when commitments are processed.
+- "CommitmentProcessed": Tracks when commitments are processed.
-* "BidderRegistered": Tracks bidder registration with deposited amount.
+- "BidderRegistered": Tracks bidder registration with deposited amount.
-* "BidderWithdrawal": Tracks bidder withdrawals.
+- "BidderWithdrawal": Tracks bidder withdrawals.
-* "OpenedCommitmentStored": Tracks when opened commitments are stored.
+- "OpenedCommitmentStored": Tracks when opened commitments are stored.
-* "FundsRetrieved": Tracks when funds are retrieved from a bidder.
+- "FundsRetrieved": Tracks when funds are retrieved from a bidder.
-* "FundsRewarded": Tracks when funds are rewarded from a bidder.
+- "FundsRewarded": Tracks when funds are rewarded from a bidder.
-* "FundsSlashed": Tracks when funds are slashed from a provider.
+- "FundsSlashed": Tracks when funds are slashed from a provider.
-* "FundsDeposited": Tracks when funds are deposited by a provider.
+- "FundsDeposited": Tracks when funds are deposited by a provider.
-* "Withdraw": Tracks provider withdrawals.
+- "Withdraw": Tracks provider withdrawals.
-* "ProviderRegistered": Tracks when a provider is registered.
+- "ProviderRegistered": Tracks when a provider is registered.
-* "UnopenedCommitmentStored": Tracks when unopened commitments are stored.
+- "UnopenedCommitmentStored": Tracks when unopened commitments are stored.
+- "Staked": Tracks when a validator is staked.
+- "StakeAdded": Tracks when additional ETH is added to a validator’s stake.
+- "Unstaked": Tracks when a validator is unstaked.
+- "StakeWithdrawn": Tracks when a validator's stake is withdrawn.
+- "Slashed": Tracks when a validator is slashed.
+- "MinStakeSet": Tracks when the minimum stake amount is set.
+- "SlashAmountSet": Tracks when the slash amount is set.
+- "SlashOracleSet": Tracks when the slash oracle is set.
+- "SlashReceiverSet": Tracks when the slash receiver is set.
+- "UnstakePeriodBlocksSet": Tracks when the unstake period blocks are set.
+- "VanillaRegistrySet": Tracks when the Vanilla Registry contract is set.
+- "MevCommitAVSSet": Tracks when the Mev Commit AVS contract is set.

 ### Block and Transaction Retrieval

 To retrieve transactions and blocks for a specific range:

 ```python